gilbert-jch/hnm4lcp/README.md

 It is assumed that $M$ is nondegenerate, meaning that all its principal minors are nonzero (i.e., $\det(M_{I,I}) \ne 0$ for all $I\subset [1:n]$).
-There is no verification of this property (this is too expensive) and there is no provision in the code to deal with a degenerate $M$.
+There is no verification of this property by the code (this is too expensive) and there is no provision in the code to deal with a degenerate $M$.
 The standard LCP has a unique solution whatever $q$ is if and only if $M$ is a P-matrix (meaning that its principal minors are
 positive: $\det(M_{I,I}) > 0$ for all $I\subset [1:n]$).